BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.1-images/substep-1/Privacy Statement - ESAs Information System.pdf.md

 4
 --- Page 5 ---
 <image>
-![This is a table detailing the setup, functioning, and maintenance of the ESAs Information System.
+This is a table detailing the setup, functioning, and maintenance of the ESAs Information System.
 It outlines the data subjects, which include persons of interest and end-users, and the types of data processed, such as identification and contact information.
 The table specifies a data retention period of fifteen years and notes a joint controllership between the ESAs, with EIOPA also mentioned.

 2. Setting up, functioning and maintainance of the ESAs Information System
 Potentially: